 Nuclei - Automated Vulnerability Scanning Tool

 Nuclei is an awesome vulnerability scanning tool developed by projectdiscovery that helps security guys to find security issues automatically based on simple YAML-based templates.
-This tool is highly customizable and helps in identifying vulnerabilities by scanning numerous protocols such as HTTP, DNS, TCP etc.
+This tool is highly customizable and helps in identifying vulnerabilities by scanning numerous protocols such as HTTP, DNS, TCP, etc.

 Vulnerability templates are heart of tool and are available on github.
 These templates are developed by more than 100 security researchers and maintained by projectdiscovery.